isabella232/sfcc-helpcenter/content/md/cartridge-configuration/05-import-media-configuration.md

 # How can I retrieve media from the "Asset Collection" attributes?

-Please note that since the 20.3.0 version we have slightly changed the way to manage media (and then images): in order to not be constrained by the SharedLibraries limits anymore, whe have changed the way to store the media information: you will have the **asset collection and its content described as a custom product attribute**.
+Please note that since Akeneo Connector for SFCC version 20.3.0,  we have slightly changed the way to manage media (and then images): in order to not be constrained by the SharedLibraries limits anymore, we have changed the way to store the media information: you will have the PIM **asset collection and its content described as a SFCC custom product attribute**.

 1. your asset collection will be created as a custom attribute (whatever the media is a link or a file)
 ![Asset collection converted into a product attribute](../img/sfcc-cartridge-attribute-link-array.png)